OduOwen/AIclassrepository/README.md

 # AIclassrepository
 This repository contains all the various assignments and projects I got to work on during my Student Work Experience Scheme (SIWES) internship at the National Centre of Artificial Intelligence and Robotics.
+This is the place to be if you're interested in all things AI.
+You'll find a goldmine of resources, code samples, and  incredible projects to dive into.
+Feel free to explore, contribute, and learn.